klustria/helidon-mp-ocivault-unittest/Practices.md

            Assertions.assertEquals(FakeSecretsData.getDecodedValue(secretKey), response);
        }
        ```
-    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUsernameAndPassword()` method declaration and choose `Run 'testGetUnknownSecret()'`.
+    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUsernameAndPassword()` method declaration and choose `Run 'testGetUsernameAndPassword()'`.
 Expect the test result to be successful.
 14. Our final test method will implement a negative scenario that would replicate a failure case where a non-existent secret is being retrieved.
     1. Use the injected `webTarget` object to make an http requests that use get method on `secret/unknown` path.
-The `unknown` part on the path represents the secret name and hence should result to failure.
+The `unknown` part on the path represents the name of a secret that does not exist and hence should result to a failure.
 Place this code snippet right after the `testGetUsernameAndPassword()` method:
        ```java
        @Test
        void testGetUnknownSecret() {